clabnet/DataTestLoader/DataTestLoader/README-DataTestLoader.md

 ###SampleModel project

 The sample project contains a T4 OrmLite based template and its EntityModel generated from the database specified in the configuration file.
 It can be used to automatically create a model from the database on the *ConnectionStringDBSource*.
-The example database is a Northwind mini version, you can find the creation script on \SampleModel\DatabaseScript folder.
+The example database is a Northwind lite version, you can find the creation script on *\SampleModel\DatabaseScripts* folder.

 ###ConsoleApptest project

-This project contains an example to instantiate correctly DataTestLoader.
+This project contains an example to correctly instantiate DataTestLoader.

 ###DataTestFiles folder ###